 The Southwest Program at the Institute for Applied Ecology (IAE SW)

-(www.appliedeco.org) will be hiring an intern for a two-person native seed
+(www.appliedeco.org) will be hiring three native seed collection crew

 Seed crew interns will work closely with IAE staff and Bureau of Land

-Management (BLM) botanists and will also coordinate with staff from the
+Management (BLM) botanists and will also coordinate with the SW Region

-SW office and travel to field sites together in an IAE SW vehicle.
+Cruces District Office (LCDO) and travel to field sites together in an IAE

-Work on 2 person team (seed crew intern + crew lead).
+Work on 4 person team (3 person seed crew + crew lead).

 Collaborate closely with the Southwest Seed Partnership Coordinator and

-team in Santa Fe to meet collection targets.
+partners in Santa Fe and Las Cruces to meet collection targets.

 Conduct field work: monitor flowering and seed-set of target species,